How to Build a Social Media AI Agent with ElizaOS & Venice API

 If you want to chat directly with your agent, you can access it through the ElizaOS local dashboard.
 Once running, open another terminal window and run the command:

 ElizaOS provides a local dashboard for interacting with your agent.
-Open your browser window and access it at localhost:xxxx
+Open your browser window and access it at localhost:xxxx (xxxx is the output from the last command) after starting your agent.

 You can chat with your agent from the Eliza local dashboard